Separation properties of topological spaces. #

 If

-is a point that does not belong to a closed sets
+ais a point that does not belong to a closed sets, thenaandsadmit disjoint neighborhoods.

 Instances

-is a point that does not belong to a closed set s
+If a is a point that does not belong to a closed set s, then a and s admit disjoint

 neighborhoods.